 You certainly can!
 It's a great dish for batch cooking.
 Just portion it out, place it in freezer bags or containers and freeze for up to 3 months.
 Remove it from the freezer 24 hours before you plan to eat it and defrost it slowly in the fridge.
 Reheat on the stove or in the microwave and serve with freshly cooked white rice.
 Do not freeze rice.

 Each serving of Mongolian Beef provides an array of amazing tastes and texture.
 Cooking the beef in the Instant Pot makes it wonderfully tender.
-The sauce is warming, savoury and slightly spicy with fresh hints of ginger and savoury garlic.
-My tongue will never tire of these flavours.
+The sauce is warming, savory and slightly spicy with fresh hints of ginger and savory garlic.
+My tongue will never tire of these flavors.
 It's a dish I'll make again and again.